chrisclark/blog/content/how-to-negotiate-and-buy-expensive-software-pt-2.md

 3. The sales rep is on your side, so be on their side too.

 Structure pricing so that success is aligned.
-Let's say you're signing a per-seat licensing agreeement, and you need 10 seats now
+Let's say you're signing a per-seat licensing agreement, and you need 10 seats now

-Set up external peronsalities and checkpoints.
+Set up external personalities and checkpoints.
 It allows you to 'fight the good fight' on behalf of your vendor and even if you have to push back hard on a term, it's not personal and allows you to stay aligned with the rep.

-If you do get caught off guard with a specific question, it will also allow you to create time for yourself to think ("I can't answer that beacuse it's not my decision, but I will check with the team/my CFO and get back to you.")
+If you do get caught off guard with a specific question, it will also allow you to create time for yourself to think ("I can't answer that because it's not my decision, but I will check with the team/my CFO and get back to you.")

 4. Write it down